olemyk/ansible-spectrum-scale-bridge-for-grafana/variables.md

 ```

-Will give out extra task with debug level. not in use for all task.
+- Will give out extra task with debug level. not in use for all task.
   - TODO add Verbosity instead
 ```yaml
 scale_grafana_bridge_debug: false #default: false
 ```

-To run the task with no_log for not output keys and API keys, (not valid on all task when set_facts.)
+- To run the task with no_log for not output keys and API keys, (not valid on all task when set_facts.)
 ```yaml
 scale_grafana_bridge_no_log: true  #default: true
 ```

-Name of the grafana folder to create and where it should be created.
+- Name of the grafana folder to create and where it should be created.
 ```yaml
 scale_grafana_bridge_grafana_folder: "{{ scale_grafana_bridge_scale_cluster_name }}"
 ```
-When set, it creates the grafana folder that is used to import dashboard, if not you need to create it manually.
+- When set, it creates the grafana folder that is used to import dashboard, if not you need to create it manually.
 ```yaml
 scale_grafana_bridge_grafana_folder_create: true #default true
 ```

-Set this to use the same grafana_folder on all Dashboard imports
+- Set this to use the same grafana_folder on all Dashboard imports
 ```yaml
 scale_grafana_bridge_grafana_folder_global: "{{ scale_grafana_bridge_grafana_folder }}"
 ```

-Variables for the Grafana task to validate certs against Grafana instance.
+- Variables for the Grafana task to validate certs against Grafana instance.
 ```yaml
 scale_grafana_bridge_grafana_validate_certs: "no"
 ```

-Variables for the Grafana Folder task with state. valid variables: `absent`, `present`,
+- Variables for the Grafana Folder task with state. valid variables: `absent`, `present`,
   - absent will remove what's created
 ```yaml
 scale_grafana_bridge_grafana_folder_state: "present"
 ```

-If you don't have `owerwrite` when re-run (playbook) import grafana dashboards, it will fail with error: "Unable to update the dashboard xxx : The dashboard has been changed by someone else (HTTP: 412)"
+- If you don't have `owerwrite` when re-run (playbook) import grafana dashboards, it will fail with error: "Unable to update the dashboard xxx : The dashboard has been changed by someone else (HTTP: 412)"
-- have not found anyway to map this to a existing version, so for each ansible play, it wil create a new version of the dashboard in grafana.
+  - (have not found anyway to map this to a existing version, so for each ansible play, it wil create a new version of the dashboard in grafana.)
 ```yaml
 scale_grafana_bridge_grafana_dashboards_overwrite: yes
 ```

-Variables for the Grafana Dashboard task with state.
+- Variables for the Grafana Dashboard task with state.
 Valid variables: `absent`, `present`
-absent will remove the what's created
+  - `absent` will remove what's created
 ```yaml
 scale_grafana_bridge_grafana_dashboard_state: "present"
 ```

-Variables to set the same datasource for all dashboards.
+- Variables to set the same datasource for all dashboards.
 ```yaml
 scale_grafana_bridge_grafana_datasource_name_global: "ds-{{ scale_grafana_bridge_scale_cluster_name }}"
 ```

-List of all dashboards to download change the datasource on and import them to grafana.
+- List of all dashboards to download change the datasource on and import them to grafana.
   - We could also have imported the dashboards from the local gitclone, but then we might not have the same possibility to set names etc.
   - And with dashboard provisioner, we need access to the grafana instance. not just the restapi. (trying to do this without too much access) also for grafana instance in Openshift.
   - To change the dashboards you want, add, change the dashboards list below with a example from the ibm-spectrum-scale-bridge-for-grafana: https://github.com/IBM/ibm-spectrum-scale-bridge-for-grafana/tree/master/examples

 ```yaml
 scale_grafana_bridge_grafana_dashboards: